Expo 2000: World Expo 2000

-The Expo site was situated on the original 1,000,000 square meters of the Hanover fairground; an additional 600,000 m^{2} was also made available as a newly opened section of the grounds.
+The Expo site was situated on the original 1000000 m2 of the Hanover fairground; an additional 600,000 m^{2} was also made available as a newly opened section of the grounds.
 As a visitor walked in and tickets were taken, looking above to the approximately four-story-high ceiling, a visitor would have noticed the huge circular pods that held large TVs showing animated people greeting the visitors and providing tourist information in different languages.
 Some ten large McDonald's restaurants were also built, along with restaurants representing several of the exhibitor countries.
 Small retail locations were also set up to supply Expo merchandise.
 The United States reversed its decision to take part at a relatively late stage, and the area set aside for the American pavilion was left undeveloped.